 Not only have our kids loved those times, they’ve brought their friends along and introduced them to the wilderness, too.

-I love what I do here in the Twin Cities — my copywriting business, my teaching and work in music, my involvement with our church, my friends and family here.
+I love what I do here in the Twin Cities — my client work, my teaching and work in music, my involvement with our church, my friends and family here.

 But my heart is also in the outdoors.
 The woods, the mountains, the lakes and rivers.
 The wild life and wild flowers.